We have been here before with many, many years experience.

 B. Psychology B. Criminology and Criminal Justice

-Hayley has been working in the child protection field for the past 12 years using a strength based, trauma informed, narrative and attachment framework.
+Hayley has been working in the child protection field for over 16 years using a strength based, trauma informed, narrative and attachment framework.
 As a frontline worker both with carers and in-home with vulnerable families, Hayley developed a passion for practicing in an experiential and genuine manner.
 Combining this with her experience coordinating and managing teams, Hayley can provide both a direct and supervisory approach.

 Hayley is holistic in her approach and has a passion for mindfulness in parenting and practice, believing in intention and purpose in all interactions.
 As a mother herself, Hayley understands the everyday hassles that can come with parenting and approaches all situations with a desire to understand and explore solutions.
 She has skills working in complex settings, exploring the family as a system, the multidimensional needs of the placement and the feedback of stakeholders involved.
 Hayley feels strongly about education for all individuals to equip them with the best tools and strategies to meet the complex and ever-changing needs of children in out-of-home care and create an environment based on open narrative and self-awareness.